isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Look at pointers: classify them into non-owners (the default) and owners.
+* Look at pointers: Classify them into non-owners (the default) and owners.
   Where feasible, replace owners with standard-library resource handles (as in the example above).
   Alternatively, mark an owner as such using `owner` from [the GSL](#S-gsl).
 * Look for naked `new` and `delete`